OfficeDev/office-js-docs-pr/docs/design/add-in-icons-monoline.md

 When using a colored Fill, it should always be with its corresponding Outline color.
 Example, Blue Fill should only be used with Blue Outline.
 But there are two exceptions to this general rule:

 - Background Fill can be used with any color Standalone.
-- Light Gray Fill can be used with 2 different Outline colors: Dark Gray or Medium Gray.
+- Light Gray Fill can be used with two different Outline colors: Dark Gray or Medium Gray.

 #### When to use color